Runaways (comics): Publication history

 Series creator Brian K. Vaughan pitched Runaways in 2003 as a part of Marvel's Tsunami imprint, the goal of which was to attract new readers, particularly young readers and the manga audience.
 Marvel editorial staff agreed to it immediately, prompting Wizard Magazine to name the series as "one of the best original concepts from Marvel in thirty years."
 The Tsunami imprint turned out to be unsuccessful, and the series ended at issue #18.
 After the series' sales in digests, Vaughan pitched the idea again to Marvel, who accepted it.

-Writer Brian K. Vaughan has claimed that he had only planned to write Runaways for six months (six issues), but because of the popularity of the series and new ideas from Vaughan, Marvel decided to continue issuing it on a monthly basis.
+Writer Brian K. Vaughan has claimed that he had only planned to write Runaways for six months/issues, but because of the popularity of the series and new ideas from Vaughan, Marvel decided to continue issuing it on a monthly basis.
 In 2007, Brian K. Vaughan announced his departure from Runaways, deciding to leave the series at the top of its game.
 Longtime Runaways-fan Joss Whedon was hand-picked by Vaughan to write an arc and finish the second volume; although Whedon had declined at first, he later accepted.

 In 2008, writer Terry Moore, alongside artist Humberto Ramos became the new creative team for the third volume.
 In Blair Butler's "Fresh Ink" segment on the cable television station G4 show Attack of the Show Marvel revealed that Kathryn Immonen and Sarah Pichelli were the new creative team.
-They started with issue #11 of Volume 3, which will "start with a prom and end with a death"; Marvel editor Nick Lowe quotes that "It feels so right and so wrong at the same time?
+They began with issue #11 of Volume 3, which will "start with a prom and end with a death"; Marvel editor Nick Lowe said that "It feels so right and so wrong at the same time?
 To be honest, and no offense to Joss or Terry, I hadn't felt this way since Gert died."
 The story ended with a major cliffhanger that was resolved in other comics.